coderabbitai/coderabbit-docs/docs/guides/configure-coderabbit.md

      - **`shellcheck`**: Configuration for `shellcheck` integration.
        - **`enabled`**: Enable integration, defaults to true.
      - **`languagetool`**: Configuration for `languagetool` integration.

        - **`enabled`**: Enable integration, defaults to true.
        - **`level`**: The level of the rule.
 Can be one `default` or `picky`.
 If set to `picky`, additional rules will be activated, i.e. rules that you might only find useful when checking formal text.
        - **`enabled_rules`**: IDs of rules to be enabled.
 The rule won't run unless 'level' is set to a level that activates the rule.
        - **`disabled_rules`**: IDs of rules to be disabled.
        - **`enabled_categories`**: IDs of categories to be enabled.
        - **`disabled_categories`**: IDs of categories to be disabled.
        - **`enabled_only`**: Only the rules and categories whose IDs are specified with `enabled_rules` or `enabled_categories` are enabled.

        ```yaml
        ast-grep:
          rule_dirs:
            - "rules"
          util_dirs:
            - "utils"
          packages:
-            - "ast-grep-essentials"
            - "my-awesome-org/my-awesome-package" # public GitHub repository that contains ast-grep rules
        github-checks:
          enabled: true
          timeout_ms: 90000
        markdownlint:
          enabled: true
        ruff:
          enabled: true
        shellcheck:
          enabled: true
        languagetool:
          enabled: true
          enabled_only: false
          level: default
          enabled_categories:
            - "TON_ACADEMIC"
            - "CASING"
        ```

 5. **`chat`**: Defines the behavior of CodeRabbit's bot in conversations.